 Private/alternative education loans

 Alternative loans are credit-based loans borrowed through private lenders.
 Generally, borrowers with better credit histories receive better loan terms.
-You may borrow up to the WSU-established cost of your education, less other aid.
+You may borrow up to the cost of attendance, less other aid.

 Alternative loans generally have higher interest rates and fewer repayment options than federal loans.
 To apply for federal grants and loans, complete the FAFSA.

-Lenders that offer alternative/private student loans vary in the interest rates and terms available.
+Lenders that offer alternative/private student loans have varying interest rates and terms available.

-- Be aware that some lenders will require payment while you are enrolled in school.
+- Some lenders will require payment while you are in school

-- Other lenders will let you defer payment, but interest will accrue and be added to your balance.
+- Other lenders will let you defer payment, with interest accrueing and being added to your balance